 Digital Communication Internships

-The English Department hires a limited number of Digital Communication Interns each spring and fall semester.
+The English Department hires a limited number of Digital Communication Interns (DCIs) each spring and fall semester.
 Keep an eye out for email announcements from the English Undergrad Advising Office for information about how to apply.

 • Strong writing and proofreading skills